SailPoint (SAIL)

 Mark McClain, Chief Executive Officer & Founder

-Mark McClain co-founded SailPoint in December 2005.
-He is a serial entrepreneur, having previously co-founded Waveset Technologies in 2000, an identity management pioneer that was acquired by Sun Microsystems in 2003.
-After the acquisition, he served as Vice President of Software Marketing for Sun.
-McClain also holds experience in international sales and marketing from his time at HP and IBM Tivoli Systems.
-He currently serves as an operating adviser for Elsewhere Partners, a growth-stage venture capital firm, demonstrating a pattern of involvement with venture-backed companies.
+Mark McClain co-founded SailPoint in 2005 and has over 20 years of experience in the identity management market.
+Prior to SailPoint, he founded Waveset Technologies in 2000, which experienced rapid growth and was subsequently acquired by Sun Microsystems in 2003.
+Following the acquisition, McClain served as Vice President of Software Marketing for Sun.
+He also serves as an operating adviser for Elsewhere Partners, a growth-stage venture capital firm.

 Brian Carolan, Chief Financial Officer